 As of September 2014, approximately 571,000 active underground storage tanks at 205,000 facilities nationwide stored petroleum and other fuel products.
 Underground storage tanks are located in every community: at gas stations and other non-retail facilities, such as school district bus fueling stations, police and fire stations, marinas, taxi fleet facilities, postal and delivery service facilities, and federal facilities such as military bases.

-See UST Performance Measures for data about the number of active and closed tanks, releases confirmed, cleanups initiated and completed, facilities in compliance with UST requirements, and inspections.You may need a PDF reader to view files on this page.
+See UST Performance Measures for data about the number of active and closed tanks, releases confirmed, cleanups initiated and completed, facilities in compliance with UST requirements, and inspections.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 30 Years of the UST Program (PDF)(1 pg, 191 K)